-Note that PARSEC, the laser currently used by the Laser Guide Star Facility will likely be decommissioned during Period 90 and be replaced by a prototype of the laser used by the coming AOF.
-As a consequence, no LGS-assisted observations will take place during a period of ≈ 10 weeks, currently scheduled from end of October 2012 to early January 2013.
+Note that PARSEC, the laser currently used by the Laser Guide Star Facility will be decommissioned during Period 90.
+It will be replaced by a prototype of the laser used by the coming AOF.
+Its commissioning is expected to be completed before the start of Period 91.

-6.10.2 Offered modes
+6.9.2 Offered modes